semente-de/documentation/0.3-2024/reflections/README.md

 ## Videos

-- To start version 0.3, FF recorded two videos about the earlier phases of semente.
+To start version 0.3, FF recorded a series of videos.

+The first two of them were about the earlier phases of semente.
 Available (in Portuguese) on [archive.org](https://archive.org/details/2024-semente-02) and YouTube ([1](https://www.youtube.com/watch?v=835XcMYHLgg&list=PLSHdLCc8rAquu46BlqJEdqhrHafv-kIHU&index=3), [2](https://www.youtube.com/watch?v=XlBeTCCfTnc&list=PLSHdLCc8rAquu46BlqJEdqhrHafv-kIHU&index=4)).

+A third video documents insights about a potential alternative shape of the canvas.

 ### See also